 We've already mentioned the analytical potential of modern eLearning tools.
 What we haven't pointed out yet, however, is that these capabilities find their foundation in AI (specifically in its sub-branch known as machine learning or ML) and that they can be leveraged to provide a fully customized learning experience.

 In fact, ML-based eLearning solutions make use of powerful algorithms to process learners' data collected from previous interactions or corporate databases, identify their learning patterns, and deliver tailored training services matching their capabilities, attitudes, and educational goals.
-This approach, typically referred to as adaptive learning, has been widely embraced by several corporate eLearning solutions introducing AI in the workplace, including AstraZeneca's online mentoring platform designed to train their sales staff.
+This approach, typically referred to as adaptive learning, has been widely embraced by several corporate eLearning solutions introducing AI to the workplace, including AstraZeneca's online mentoring platform designed to train their sales staff.

 Chatbots, AR, and other interactive wonders